newatoms/beta/projects/science-of-images/post.md

 To make it easier on yourself, you can set some rules:

-* The image should be interesting on its own.
+* Images should be interesting on there own.
 * Trigger curiosity; don’t go for the obvious.
-* The image should create a context.
+* They should create a context.
 Create an atmosphere into which you would like your readers to enter.
-* The image needs to tell part of the story.
+* Images need to tell part of the story.

-Especially if you’re collaborating on content, it’s important to think about the arguments to defend your images.
+Especially if you’re collaborating on content, it’s important to be able to rationalise your images.
 Saying: “the image is beautiful and nice” just won’t cut it.
 You certainly had a goal or a reason before you started writing an article.
 Why wouldn’t you do the same with your visual content?
 Maybe just ask yourself: *Are pictures of cappuccinos and laptops on desks worth a thousand words?*